princekainth/gemini-sdk/README.md

 # Gemini SDK: Architecting AGI's Constitution

-**The foundational SDK for Gemini Protocol™: Architecting the linguistic and operational foundation of Artificial General Intelligence (AGI).**
+**The foundational SDK for Gemini™ Protocol: Architecting the linguistic and operational foundation of Artificial General Intelligence (AGI).**

 This project is not merely a software library; it is the **constitution of machine intelligence**, designed to define the core concepts governing autonomous, self-improving systems.
 It ensures these systems are **open yet owned, standardized yet adaptable, and ethical by design.**